alecmuffett/onion-dv-certificate-proposal/text/draft-muffett-same-origin-onion-certificates.basic.md

 in a manner which could fall victim to this.
 Most onion HTTP services are typically served over loopback.

-Equally: any onion site which uses a "rewriter" reverse-proxy (e.g.: New York Times, Propublica) is also typically NOT at risk from this attack, because the inbound HTTPS request is terminated on the "onion" host, immediately rewritten in terms of the address of the upstream service, and is passed over loopback onward as a fresh HTTPS reverse-proxy connection.
+Equally: any onion site which uses a "rewriter" reverse-proxy (e.g.: New York Times, BBC, Deutsche Welle, Propublica, Internet Archive) is also typically NOT at risk from this attack, because the inbound HTTPS request is terminated on the "onion" host, immediately rewritten in terms of the address of the upstream service, and is passed over loopback onward as a fresh HTTPS reverse-proxy connection.

-As far as I am aware, the only onion service deployment where the above threat scenario would be a potential issue, is at Facebook; and if the Facebook devops team are at risk of someone interposing a fake server and server certificate into their infrastructure, then they have far bigger problems than mere onion service impersonation.
+As far as the author is aware, the only onion service deployment where the above threat scenario would be a potential issue, is at Facebook; and if the Facebook devops team are at risk of someone interposing a fake server and server certificate into their infrastructure, then they have far bigger problems than mere onion service impersonation.

 ## Advanced Mitigations: SOOC-EV